ibm-cloud-docs/openwhisk/actions.md

 ## Sharing packages of actions
 {: #actions_pkgs_share}

 After the actions and feeds that comprise a package are debugged and tested, the package can be shared with all {{site.data.keyword.openwhisk_short}} users.
 Sharing the package makes it possible for the users to bind the package, invoke actions in the package, and author {{site.data.keyword.openwhisk_short}} rules and sequence actions.
 Actions and feeds within a shared package are _public_.
-If the package is private, then all of its contents are also private.
+If the package is private, then all its contents are also private.
 {: shortdesc}

 1. Run the [`ibmcloud fn package update`](/docs/openwhisk?topic=cloud-functions-cli-plugin-functions-cli#cli_pkg_update) command to share the package with all users.